Qube (cable television): Qube remote

 The Qube remote was a book-size box with 18 buttons on it that sent signals across a long tether cable to a box with no display, but otherwise similar in size and function to modern cable set-top boxes.
 The remote had feet for tabletop use, but could be hand-held (probably two hands) and passed around the room, which was significant since many TVs at the time had no remotes for changing channels.
 The buttons were split up on the remote, with ten buttons numbered 1 - 10 down the left-hand side, five larger buttons down the right hand side, each with a corresponding red LED indicator, and three buttons across the bottom of the remote.
 The three big buttons across the bottom chose which category of channel the viewer would watch: pay-per-view, broadcast, or community broadcasting.
 The ten buttons down the left accessed each of the ten channels in that category.

-The 5 buttons down the right-hand side corresponded with the interactive aspect of the Qube.
+The five buttons down the right-hand side corresponded with the interactive aspect of the Qube.
 They allowed a television program to ask viewers a question with five possible answers.
 Answers to polls taken via the Qube box could be collected from the set-top boxes in six seconds.
 A computer would record the information and then display the results on the television screen for everyone to see.

-In the middle of these three rows of buttons was a clear plastic window that held a channel card with station names and logos arranged in a grid corresponding to the ten "row" buttons on the left and the three "column" buttons along the bottom.
+In the middle of the three rows of buttons was a clear plastic window that held a channel card with station names and logos arranged in a grid corresponding to the ten "row" buttons on the left and the three "column" buttons along the bottom.
 Channel cards were mailed to customers with each change in the channel line-up.
 Customers would remove the old guides and slide in the new ones.
 On the top of the remote was a hole in which a "key" (really just a magnet in a proprietary plastic holder) was inserted to unlock viewing of pay-per-view programming, which could be billed in much the same way as modern cable pay-per-view programs are.
 Without the key inserted, restricted channels displayed a default access denial screen.

 Though the service launched with thirty channels, the remote actually supported up to sixty (twenty in each category) and this capability was eventually used in some markets with externally-owned popular national networks and superstations available over satellite.
 Pressing one of the 1-10 buttons would select the first channel in that slot; pressing the same button again would toggle to the second channel.
 Stickers were provided to customers to update their remote, and new channel cards listed two channels per slot.